AkshayAdak11/TaxiManagement/README.md

 ### Booking Management:

 Publish new bookings to all available taxis.
-Ensure only one taxi accepts a booking, with the option to re-publish a rejected booking.
+Ensured only one taxi accepts a booking, with the option to re-publish a rejected booking.
-Implement logic for nearby taxis to handle bookings based on proximity.
+Implemented logic for nearby taxis to handle bookings based on proximity.

 ### Messaging Service:

-Use an in-memory queue for handling taxi status updates and booking notifications.
-Ensure reliable and timely communication between taxis and the booking system.
+Ensuring reliable and timely communication between taxis and the booking system.

 ### Dashboard:

 Real-time display of key statistics, including the number of available taxis, bookings made, and completed trips.
-Use of in-memory caching to provide fast, up-to-date information.
+Use Queue to separate out the load from actual service and metrics service

 ### Authentication and Security:

+(Security Feature)

-Implement JSON Web Token (JWT) for secure authentication and authorization.
+Implemented JSON Web Token (JWT) for secure authentication and authorization.
 Ensure that only authorized users can access the system’s functionalities.

 ### Design Patterns